dqgthb/mymanual/tmux.md

     move-window -t 0
     swap-window -s 3 -t 1
     bind-key T swap-window -t 0

+## How to: create, launch rc or tmux configuration start up control?
+Session will do.
+Tmuxinator
+tmux-ressurect

 ## How to: close all windows and panes? (quit session?)
 You can detach the session with prefix+d, or, if you want to completely terminate the session, you might use prefix:kill-session<cr> or type
 $tmux kill-session